cleogirl2525/SPEEDRUNHOME.PAGE/README.md

 <b>SPEEDRUNHOME.PAGE (2022)</b>
 <br>By SHAWNÉ MICHAEALIN HOLLOWAY<br>
-With development support from XXXXXXXX.<br>
+With development support from KT DUFFY.<br>
 On view APR 7 - MAY 7, 2022.<br>